akshxy17/FarmerMGMT/README.md

 * **Database Integration**

-  * Uses Spring Data JPA with H2/MySQL (configurable) for persistence.
+  * Uses Spring Data JPA with MySQL (configurable) for persistence.
   * Automatic creation of tables with relationships:

     * One-to-many (Farmer → Crops)